OopyDoopy/ReShade-Tools/README.md

     B.) Enable UWP Developer Mode.
 To do this, open the start menu and type developer settings.
 The option is available there.
 For some reason this setting also allows admin accounts to create symlinks.
 Security implications are extremely minimal, this is the method I use.

   2.)
 You'll also need 7-Zip (https://www.7-zip.org/) installed.
 By default, it's configured to work with the default install path for Windows machines.
+You'll have to edit the path if you didn't install to the default location.
 If you have 7-Zip setup in your PATH variables, edit the variable at the top of the script to be empty (if you don't know what this means and you're on Windows, ignore it).

 **Initial Setup:**